This Post Is Sponsored By Erin Condren! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 Our summer has been rich in nature exploration and plentiful in water sports.
 We have been in the thick of making meaningful memories and joyful discoveries.
 This means road trips, beach days and outdoor fun, so I have to pack a lot of healthy snacks.

-With her new lunch totes, you can say bye-bye to brown paper bags.
+With her adorable lunch totes, you can say bye-bye to brown paper bags.
 These, perfectly-sized and easily-washable lunch totes are ideal for our family of six.
 I can easily pack the kids’ lunches and they love having their own bag with their name on it.
 Its been our most popular grab-and-go item this summer.
 You can be sure we will be using these for all of our family outings.

 Children who read four or more books over a summer perform better on reading-comprehension tests in the fall than their peers who don’t.